Alexander-Fransson/GrpcWithTonic/README.md

 * create derive macros .../proc-macros/src/lib.rs for getting struct fields and to_hashmap
 * create coresponding traits as the derive macro in login_server/src/utils/traits.rs

+#### Basic user controllers
 * add crate uuid -F v4 as the id's in the database are of that type.
 * create the standard crd functions in login_server/src/data_access/base_crud.rs
 * use the standard in a controller f.ex as in login_server/src/data_access/user_controller/mod.rs
 * also create views for your table as in login_server/src/views/user.rs
+* group the views through traits so the basic functions can be used to retrive different types
 * creates tests as in login_server/src/data_access/user_controller/tests.rs

 ### Make test scripts